DeathStar3/varicity-experiment/detection_method.md

 # Cypher queries used in _symfinder_

-This document references in th source code the Cypher queries used in _symfinder_ to detect symmetry implementations.
+This document references in the source code the Cypher queries used in _symfinder_ to detect symmetry implementations.

 ## Counting variation points